ZagonAb/Ludens/README.md

 ## 🧩 Inspiration

-**Ludens** takes visual inspiration from [Ludo Frontend](https://ludo.libretro.com), an open-source game launcher developed by the **Libretro Team**.
+**Ludens** takes visual inspiration from [Ludo Libretro](https://ludo.libretro.com), an open-source game launcher developed by the **Libretro Team**.
-It reimagines Ludo’s minimalist look and feel within the **Pegasus Frontend** environment, adapting its design language for a smooth and modern user experience.
+It reimagines Ludo’s minimalist look and feel within the **Pixl-OS** environment, adapting its design language for a smooth and modern user experience.

 ---

 ## 🎨 Assets and Credits

 - **Sound Effects:**
-  Some sound effects used in **Ludens** are derived from [Ludo Frontend](https://ludo.libretro.com/) by the **Libretro Team**.
+  Some sound effects used in **Ludens** are derived from [Ludo Libretro](https://ludo.libretro.com/) by the **Libretro Team**.
   Licensed under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).
-  Credit goes to the original Ludo Frontend project for their audio design and inspiration.
+  Credit goes to the original Ludo Libretro project for their audio design and inspiration.

 - **Icons and UI Assets:**
   Certain icons and interface elements are sourced from the [RetroArch Assets repository](https://github.com/libretro/retroarch-assets) by the **Libretro Team**,